cbohara/ssh_guide/README.txt

-    program that keeps private keys in memory and provides auth services to SSH clients preload agent with private keys at the beginning of login session allows remote servers to have access to local ssh-agent agent forwarding allows you to ssh from one machine to another and the agent connection follows along the way
+    program that keeps private keys in memory and provides auth services to SSH clients preload agent with private keys at the beginning of login session allows remote servers to have access to local ssh-agent agent forwarding  = ssh from one machine to another and agent connection follows along the way

 port forwarding/tunneling
     reroutes TPC/IP connection to pass through SSH connection